luis122448/developer-server/docker/docker-readme.md

 ### - Container Management Tools

-For a more user-friendly way to manage containers, you can install tools like **Portainer** or **lazydocker**.
+For a more user-friendly way to manage containers, you can use a graphical interface.

-- **Portainer:** A web-based UI for Docker.
+- **[Portainer](./portainer/portainer-readme.md):** A web-based UI for Docker.
+See the guide for installation instructions.
 - **lazydocker:** A terminal-based UI for Docker.

-Installation instructions can be found on their respective official websites.
+Installation instructions can be found on its official website.